enricocid/Music-Player-GO/FAQ.md

 ### Does Music Player GO have or use an equalizer?

 Yes!
-Music Player GO has a built-in equalizer.
+Music Player GO has a built-in equalizer!
 The equalizer can be found in the "Now Playing" dialog.

+Note however that MPGO presents a dialog that lets you to choose which equalizer to use by default.

+Notes:

-In case of error, MPGO tries to use the system equalizer (**if it exists**) found on the device.
+- In case of built-in equalizer faults, MPGO tries to fall back to the the system equalizer (**if it exists**) found on the device.

-Note: On ROMs like (e.g. Lineage OS) the system equalizer (Audio FX) is used unless turned off from the system settings. :)
+- On certain ROMs (e.g. Lineage OS) use of the system equalizer (e.g. AudioFX, MusicFX) is forced unless you enable built-in equalizer via MPGO settings or disable the system equalizer from the system settings.

+PS: don't blame the devs if equalizer is not working properly, blame the device manufacturer instead!

+:)

 ### What is audio focus?